YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 ## Finding back physical quantities from $Z$

+First, let's notice that many crucial physical quantities can be re-expressed in term of the partition function $Z$.
 The average energy of our gas can then be re-expressed from $Z$ as

 $$